Meal Planning for the Planet: How Reducing Food Waste Starts in Your Kitchen

 Meal Planning: A Practical Solution

-1. You Buy What You Need—And Use It
+1. You Buy What You Need and Use It

-2. Leftovers Get a Second Life
+2. Leftovers Get a Purpose

 3. Fewer Forgotten Ingredients